Coleridge-Initiative/big-data-and-social-science/docs/07-ChapterML.md

 7.  **Model Selection**: As you build a large number of possible models, you need a way to select the model that is the “best”.
 This part of the chapter will cover methodology to first test the models on historical data as well as discuss a variety of evaluation metrics.
-While this chapter will focus mostly on traditionally used metrics, Chapter \ref{chap:bias} will expand on this using bias and fairness related metrics.
+While this chapter will focus mostly on traditionally used metrics, Chapter
+    [Bias and Fairness](#chap:bias) will expand on this using bias and fairness related metrics.
 It is important to note that sometimes the machine learning literature will call this step the “validation” step using historical data, but we want to distinguish it here from validation, which is the next step.

 8. **Model Validation**: The next step, after model selection (using historical data) is validation.
 Validate on new data, as well as designing and running field trials or experiments.